c6o/docs/content/references/appengine.md

 ### Flows

-Flows are responsible for defining what responses needed from the customer and how should it be collected.
+Flows are responsible for defining what questions the end user needs to answer during installation.

 Flows are broken up into an array of [Steps](Step), where each step defines one or more [Prompts](#Prompt) that the user must answer.

-The answer to these prompts have the ability to control and alter which steps and prompts are displayed to the user.
+> [!PROTIP] The answer to prompts can alter which steps and prompts are later displayed to the user.

 > [!EXPERT]
-> Prompts control the user installation experience whether the user is using the Web UI or the CLI, so you only need to write one set of rules.
+> The WebUI and CLI both use the flows configuration to determine how to interact with the end-user, so you only need to write one set of rules for both uses.

 ### Step

-A step defines a collection of questions, and can optionally group those questions by individual sections.
+A step defines a collection of questions, and can even group sets of questions into separate sections.

 | Property  | Value(s) | Description
 | --------  | -------- | -----------